cepheus8/omnifood-practice/README.md

 Responsive, single-page modern design website presenting catering offer.

-The project was created as part of udemy course: "Build Responsive Real-World Websites with HTML and CSS".
+The project was created as part of udemy course: "Build Responsive Real-World Websites with HTML and CSS" by Jonas Schmedtmann.

 ### Features